orsonteodoro/gcf2/README.md

-If you do not have logging, you may try `./show_cfied.sh | grep "not-cfied" | cut -f 2 -d " "` to generate a list of not-cfied packages feed in the script above.
+If you do not have logging, you may try `./show_cfied.sh | grep "not-cfied" | cut -f 2 -d " "` to generate a list of not-cfied packages to feed in the script above.

 ### Checking for early CFI violations and missing symbols